Blue-Collar Definition

 Another myth is that blue-collar work is unfulfilling.
 That is simply not true.
 Whenever we learn a new skill, especially one we consider useful, we are fulfilled.
 Mike Rowe, the creator, producer, and host of the TV Show Dirty Jobs says, “Learning how to weld, or how to run electric, or how to install a toilet -- these skills can and often do lead to fulfilling careers, balanced lives, and better than average pay.
 Even if you don’t spend the rest of your life working in the trades, there’s simply no downside to learning a skill.

-Our favorite myth (that we’ve also covered here) is that blue-collar work is “man’s work.”
+Our favorite myth is that blue-collar work is “man’s work.”
 With the tech boom that has hit the blue-collar market, automation and robotics have opened up the doors for more companies to recruit women into roles that were traditionally seen as men’s muscle work such as fitters, welders, and machinists.
 There has been a large push from organizations such as Women in Trucking who are working to address the obstacles that normally keep women from entering or succeeding in blue-collar work.

 Unique Challenges of Managing a Blue-Collar Workforce